Qwertyinak/TryHackMe/README.md

 # TryHackMe
 Answers for TryHackMe CTFs and walkthroughs
-If u dont want want to see them then dont look, but if ur stuck u can find all answers here
+If u dont want to see them then dont look, but if ur stuck u can find all answers here